BoiseState/CS455-resources/examples/Firewall-README.md

 which forwards all traffic to port 5005 on your local machine to port 5005 on onyx.
 This also logs you on to onyx, where you can then start your server.
 You can also use this to change the port.
-Once this is setup, then run your client as before except specifiying localhost as the hostname for the server.
+Once this is setup, then run your client as before except specifying localhost as the hostname for the server.